wptide/docs/docpress/docpress-base/fixture/onmount/docs/premise.md

 })
 ```

-This block is called a *behavior*—that is, a piece of JavaScript that defines what dynamic behavior happens (eg, menu expands on button click) for a given selector (eg, `.js-expandable-nav`).
+This block is called a *behavior*—that is, a piece of JavaScript that defines what dynamic behavior happens (eg, the menu expands on button click) for a given selector (eg, `.js-expandable-nav`).
 This is a concept first seen in legacy IE as [DHTML behaviors].

 [DHTML behaviors]: https://msdn.microsoft.com/en-us/library/ms531079%28v=vs.85%29.aspx